kaleidos/django-validated-file/README.rst

 django-validated-file
 =====================

-This Django app adds two field types, ValidatedFileField and ValidatedImageField, that add the capability of checking the document size and types the user may send.
+This Django app adds a new field type, ValidatedFileField, that add the capability of checking the document size and types the user may send.

 Installation